emartech/rack-access_log/README.md

 # Rack::AccessLog

 This is a middleware for ruby / rack based webservice access logging.
-The implementation doesn't
+The implementation doesn't depend on any webframework or monkey patch.

 ## Installation